gcapes/git-course/_episodes/09-remote-collaboration.md

 ```
 {: .output}

-We can check that we have our changes.
+We can inspect the file to confirm that we have our changes.

 ```
 $ cat journal.md
-$ git log
 ```
 {: .bash}

 As a short-hand, we can do a `git pull` which does a `git fetch` then a `git merge`.
-We will now update our repo using `pull`, but this time starting in the laptop_papers folder (you
+Next we will update our repo using `pull`, but this time starting in the *laptop_papers* folder (you
-should already be in the laptop_papers folder).
+should already be in the *laptop_papers* folder).
 Let's write the conclusions:

 ```
 $ gedit journal.md		# Write Conclusions